TRACE: Unlocking Effective CXL Bandwidth via Lossless Compression and Precision Scaling: Background and Motivation

-Compute Express Link (\textsf{CXL.mem}) turns DDR-class memory behind a CXL Type-3 device into byte-addressable capacity that the OS can map and manage like regular memory~\cite{sharma2023introduction}.
-In practice, accelerators keep the hot working set in HBM and place bulk weights and KV overflow in CXL memory.
-Recent studies show this increases model concurrency with small impact on token latency when placement and migration are done properly~\cite{cxl101_cost,zhong2024managing}.
+CXL exposes DDR-class memory behind a CXL Type-3 device (CXL.mem) as byte-addressable capacity that the OS can map and manage like regular memory~\cite{sharma2023introduction}.
+In LLM deployments, accelerators keep the hot working set in HBM and place bulk state in a cheaper capacity tier, where CXL is a natural fit for weights and KV overflow~\cite{cxl101_cost,zhong2024managing}.
+Pools of such memory can be shared across hosts and typically cut effective cost per GB by about 50--55\% in modeled deployments~\cite{cxl101_cost}.

-The limiting factor is effective bandwidth inside the device.
-A single HBM3E stack delivers roughly 1~TB/s-class bandwidth, whereas the host link and the device-side DRAM sit far lower: PCIe~7.0~x16 targets 256~GB/s per direction, and DDR-class channels provide 51.2~GB/s at DDR5-6400 and 102.4~GB/s at DDR6-12800~\cite{semianalysis_memory_wall,pcisig_pcie7_spec,jedec_lpddr6_standard}.
-Any wasted bytes on the device DRAM bus (reading full words when only a few bits are needed, poor row locality, or low-compressibility layouts) show up directly as performance degradation on the critical path.
+The gap is bandwidth.
+A single HBM3E stack delivers roughly 1~TB/s-class bandwidth, whereas the CXL host link and the device-side DRAM sit far lower: PCIe~7.0~x16 targets 256~GB/s per direction, and DDR-class channels provide 51.2~GB/s at DDR5-6400 and 102.4~GB/s at DDR6-12800~\cite{semianalysis_memory_wall,pcisig_pcie7_spec,jedec_lpddr6_standard}.
+Current CXL devices inherit the conventional DRAM organization: tensors are stored as contiguous fixed-width words, and the controller moves full cache lines at that word width.
+Any wasted bits on the device DRAM bus therefore translate directly to extra DRAM beats, higher latency, and higher energy in the CXL tier.

-Software integration is straightforward and does not require new APIs.
-Tiering policies can use standard NUMA placement, DAMON-style hot/cold tracking, or runtime allocators.
-Pooling across hosts is handled by a CXL switch and fabric manager, independent of the accelerator stack.
-What is missing today is a device-side mechanism that raises \emph{effective} intra-CXL DRAM bandwidth under the unmodified \textsf{CXL.mem} interface.
-That is the focus of this work.